Passenger Pick-up /Drop-off

 Finding Your Way Inside CLT

 There are more than 1.8 million square feet and five concourses that make up the CLT terminal.
-With nearly 100 dining and shopping choices mixed among 95 gates, click here to use our interactive and printable terminal maps to find your way around.
+With nearly 100 dining and shopping choices mixed among 96 gates, click here to use our terminal map to find your way around.

 Traveling with Children